Roh Tae-woo: Presidency (1988–1993)

 Roh was inaugurated as president on 25 February 1988.
-For the first time, the ceremony was held outside the National Assembly.
+For the first time, the ceremony was held outside the National Assembly Building.
 Subsequent presidents have been inaugurated at the same location.
 In his inauguration speech, Roh pledged to open an era of democracy, bringing into full play the people's potential.

 Roh's rule was notable for hosting the Seoul Olympics in 1988 and for his foreign policy of Nordpolitik, which represented a major break from previous administrations.
 True to his word, he remained committed to democratic reforms and was steadfast in the push toward political and socio-economic reforms at home.
 Democratization of politics, economic "growth with equity," and national reunification were the three policy goals publicly stated by the Roh administration.

 However, in 1992, Roh's government sealed up a cave on Mount Halla where the remains of the Jeju uprising massacre victims had been discovered, continuing a series of coverups by successive administrations on the truth of the uprising.

 Merging of political parties in 1990

 In order to overcome the paralysis of governing due to lack of majority support in the National Assembly, the Roh government sought to attain "a grand compromise" in partisan politics.
 A party merger was announced on 22 January 1990 in an attempt to accomplish this political objective.
 The ruling Democratic Justice Party merged with two opposition parties, Kim Young-sam's Reunification and Democracy Party and Kim Jong-pil's New Democratic Republican Party.
 The new established Democratic Liberal Party, which commanded a more than two-thirds majority in the legislature, sought to establish political stability so as to enable socio-economic progress.
-However, the merger was fraught with factional infighting, undermining his administration's handling on national affairs.
+However, the merger was fraught with factional infighting, undermining his administration's handling of national affairs.